ChongWu-Biostat/MiSPU/README.md

 ## Install the package
-We test it on R 3.2.1 and 3.2.2. ** Note that for windows user, we need install [Rtools](https://cran.r-project.org/bin/windows/Rtools/) first.**.
+We test it on R 3.2.1 and 3.2.2. *Note that for windows user, we need install [Rtools](https://cran.r-project.org/bin/windows/Rtools/) first.*
 ### For Mac and windows User:
 ```
 install.packages("vegan")